-However, occasionally it can run into a few issues that we have listed below, along with how to resolve these problems:
+However, occasionally it can run into a few issues that I have listed below, along with how to resolve these problems:

 - Coffee is taking too long to brew: If your coffee is not dripping from the filter or taking too long, your phin may be choked.
 The first reason can be the use of more than recommended amount of coffee that is causing your phin to be blocked and preventing the water from passing through the filter.

 If you have used the correct amount, check the grind size of the coffee.
 When the particles are too fine, they can clog the holes in the filter.
 Wash out your filter and try again with a coarser coffee ground.
 Make sure to properly clean your coffee filter.